-- The fruit tree sector witnessed a large increase in the planted area, especially olive, apple trees, and stone created stability in the annual production of olive and olive oil, especially during dry years where irrigated created stability in the annual production of olive and olive oil, especially during dry years where irrigated production substitutes for the shortage in the rain -fed production.
+- The fruit tree sector witnessed a large increase in the planted area, especially olive, apple trees, and stone-fruits.
+Production of irrigated H igh lands of these crops contributed to the reduction of in ported fruits and created stability in the annual production of olive and olive oil, especially during dry years where irrigated production substitutes for the shortage in the rain-fed production.